ArtemKhrulkov/strapi-nextjs-blogs/README.md

 ## Info

-This a blog of using NextJS + Strapi.
+This a blog build by using NextJS + Strapi.
 The frontend is built using NextJS and the backend is built using Strapi.

 ## Getting Started